munificent/game-programming-patterns/book/state.markdown

 ## Enter and Exit Actions

 The goal of the State pattern is to encapsulate all of the behavior and data for one state in a single class.
-We've done that pretty well, but there's still a loose end.
-We moved handling user input and updating the charge time into `DuckingState`, but there's a bit of ducking-specific code left outside.
-Over in the standing state, when we *start* ducking, it does some initialization:
+We're partway there, but we still have some loose ends.

+When the heroine changes state, we also switch her sprite.
+Right now, that code is owned by the state she's switching *from*.
+When she goes from ducking to standing, the ducking state sets her image:

-^code start-ducking
+^code enter-standing-before

-The ducking state should take care of resetting the charge time (after all, it's the object that has that field) and playing the animation.
+What we really want is each state to control its own graphics.
 We can handle that by giving the state an *entry action*:

-^code ducking-with-enter
+^code standing-with-enter

-Back in `Heroine`, we wrap changing the state in a little convenience method that calls that on the new state:
+Back in `Heroine`, we modify the code for handling state changes to call that on the new state:

 ^code change-state

-In the standing code we use it like:
+This lets us simplify the ducking code to:

-^code enter-ducking
+^code enter-standing

-Now ducking really is encapsulated.
+All it does is switch to standing and the standing state takes care of the graphics.
+Now our states really are encapsulated.
 One particularly nice thing about entry actions is that they run when you enter the state regardless of which state you're coming *from*.

 Most real-world state graphs have multiple transitions into the same state.
-For example, maybe our heroine can fire her weapon while standing, ducking, and jumping.
-That means you end up duplicating some code everywhere that transition occurs.
-Entry actions give you a place to consolidate that.
+For example, our heroine will also end up standing after she lands a jump or dive.
+That means we would end up duplicating some code everywhere that transition occurs.
+Entry actions give us a place to consolidate that.

 We can, of course, also extend this to support an *exit action*.
 This is just a method we call on the state we're *leaving* right before we switch to the new